 CV & Education

-My current practice involves pattern-making, sand-casting and the appropriation of the status of lead with its alchemical & arcane associations.
+Practice > My current work involves pattern-making, sand-casting and the appropriation of the status of lead with its alchemical & arcane associations.
 The frustrations of using an iterative process that fails more often than it succeeds further draws down on this alchemical association.
 The speed at which new lead tarnishes to a dull, ubiquitous and light-consuming grey is perhaps a suitable metaphor for the [ultimate] fallacy of our endeavours.
 Leads weight and neurological toxicity conflicts with its supreme malleability and stoic resistance to environmental decay – beautifully antithetical conditions.

 MA Fine Art (Graphic Media) University of the Arts, London (Wimbledon) 2007